-- the design will not have a significant detrimental visual impact on the surrounding area, with particular care taken to ensure that free standing masts in residential areas, public parks, public open spaces and those affecting conservation areas, listed buildings and scheduled monuments are sensitively designed and sited; - 2) an operational justification exists for the location proposed including alternative sites that have been considered and rejected; - if proposing a new free standing mast or other equipment, it should be demonstrated that the applicant has explored the possibility of erecting apparatus on existing buildings, including sharing masts or other structures.
-Such evidence, including any reasons for rejection, should accompany any application made to the local planning authority; - 4) an assessment of the cumulative impact of individual proposals where other telecommunications developments are present nearby or are proposed to be located nearby should describe how the cumulative effects were considered and any negative visual impact minimised.
+- 1) the design will not have a significant detrimental visual impact on the surrounding area, with particular care taken to ensure that free standing masts in residential areas, public parks, public open spaces and those affecting conservation areas, listed buildings and scheduled monuments are sensitively designed and sited. - an operational justification exists for the location proposed including alternative sites that have been considered and rejected.; - 3) the opportunities for mast/apparatus sharing have been fully considered and rejected; - an assessment of the cumulative impact of individual proposals where other telecommunications developments are present nearby or are proposed to be located nearby, has demonstrated that there will be no negative visual impact; - 5) in the case of free-standing proposals, opportunities available for locating the apparatus on buildings, in order that the visual impact of the proposals may be minimised, have been considered and rejected.